spacetelescope/jdat_notebooks/docs/notebook_development_workflow.rst

 the Pull Request workflow as described above, but with the notebook title now changed to be just the title itself (no "Draft:" or Baseline:").
 The Pull Request is then reviewed by one of the project scientists, and merged when everyone is satisfied with the notebook.

-Final Notebook - Maintenance Stage
-**********************************

-The final stage for the notebook is release on the `official STScI notebook repository <https://github.com/spacetelescope/notebooks>`_.
-Specific documentation for this last stage is given in the repository itself.
-However, that repository and the working repository here have very similar structure, so it is in principle simply a matter of copying the advanced notebook over to a form of the release repository and doing one final Pull Request.
-Note, however, that other STScI reviewers may comment on this stage.
-It is also important for the authors to do an additional check over the notebook to ensure that it uses *released* (not developer) versions of requirements where possible.
-It is also a good opportunity to fill in the scientific context of a given notebook - e.g. add a motivation section, or a final plot at the bottom that shows the final science result.
-Once this is done, and the Pull Request merged, the notebook can be declared complete.

 Revision Based on Community Feedback
 ************************************